-- 40.67.
-At the "meeting of interested experts" and at the first informal meeting, regarding the seating procedures of IWPG and EuroNCAP, Japan made proposals on: - (a) Design reference torso angle, - (b) Reduction of backset tolerance, and - (c) Special adjustment in the case of smaller torso angle (more upright) seats typically used in small N_1 vehicles (especially those with forward control), and explained the reasons for the proposals (GTR7-01-09e). - 41.68.
+- 40.78.
+At the "meeting of interested experts" and at the first informal meeting, regarding the seating procedures of IWPG and EuroNCAP, Japan made proposals on: - (a) Design reference torso angle, - (b) Reduction of backset tolerance, and - (c) Special adjustment in the case of smaller torso angle (more upright) seats typically used in small N_1 vehicles (especially those with forward control), and explained the reasons for the proposals (GTR7-01-09e). - 41.79.
 At the second informal meeting, Japan reported that in general the torso angle is at about 15° in trucks and vans, and it proposed to specify an optional spine angle to accommodate these upright seats.
 Denton Inc. (a manufacturer of BioRID) presented a new spine comb to set the dummy for a more erect seating posture.
-The appropriateness of the dummy when set to this condition is being evaluated. - 42.69.
-At the third meeting, regarding the standard seating posture, basic agreement was reached on adopting the design reference angle proposed by Japan. - 43.70.
+The appropriateness of the dummy when set to this condition is being evaluated. - 42.80.
+At the third meeting, regarding the standard seating posture, basic agreement was reached on adopting the design reference angle proposed by Japan. - 43.81.
 Japan reported the influence of the difference of seating postures at design torso angle and 25 degrees on evaluation.
-They reported that there was no specific tendency in the difference between two same seat with conditions of JNCAP (design angle, 20 to 25 degrees) or IIHS (25 degrees).
+They reported that there was no specific tendency in the difference between two same seat with conditions of JNCAP (design angle, 20 to 25 degrees) or IIHS (25 degrees). - 44.82.

-- 44.71.
 Japan reported the results of tests that it had conducted to study the new tool for upright postures using a smaller torso angle (10°) for commercial vehicles.
 It was found that while the dummy spine could be set to the revised posture when the dummy is equipped with its jacket, its upright posture will tilt forward largely and it is unable to keep its head fully horizontal.
-For this reason, it was decided that, for applying the upright posture tool, development of the jacket, etc. will be undertaken as a second step. - 45.72.
+For this reason, it was decided that, for applying the upright posture tool, development of the jacket, etc. will be undertaken as a second step. - 45.83.
 Japan and OICA reported the ratio of seats with upright torso angle in the market.
-Japan reported that such seats account for 45 per cent of all seats in the Japanese market and pointed out the necessity of static backset option until the dummy representing upright posture is developed. - 46.73.
-OICA reported that the overall world wide ratio (which includes the Japanese data) of seats with upright torso angle is 12 per cent. - 47.74.
-It was agreed that work to define procedures to assess more upright seats would not be pursued as a priority at this time but that the static evaluation procedure is kept as an option for these seats until the dynamic evaluation is shown to be suitable for all seat angles.
+Japan reported that such seats account for 45 per cent of all seats in the Japanese market and pointed out the necessity of static backset option until the dummy representing upright posture is developed. - 46.84.
+OICA reported that the overall world wide ratio (which includes the Japanese data) of seats with upright torso angle is 12 per cent. - 47.85.
+It was agreed that work to define procedures to assess more upright seats would not be pursued as a priority at this time but that the static evaluation procedure is kept as an option for these seats until the dynamic evaluation is shown to be suitable for all seat angles. - 86.
+At the workshop held in the middle of July 2013 at BASt, the BioRID seating procedure examined different torso angle conditions.
+However the dummy spine flexibility may lead to set position variations.
+The seating procedure has continued to be investigated by OICA members and seating procedure and appropriate dummy positioning tolerances will be suggested in near future.